eda-ricercatore/gulyas-scripts/notes/python.md

 	behavior that is determined by the class definition;
 	this behavior can be defined, extended, or altered
 	\cite[Chapter 4, pp. 103]{Alchin2010}.
++ Inheritance allows a derived/child class to have a different fundamental behavior from its base class.

 Chapter 4,5-6,8.